whg-training/whg-training-resources/docs/R Introduction to Basic Features/R_basic_features_practical.md

 Although this seems reasonable enough, there are several issues:

--   we’ve created an additional object to store data that is simply a duplicate of what is already contained in our original object
+-   we've created an additional object to store data that is simply a duplicate of what is already contained in our original object
--   it doesn’t scale well to do this for all 60 patients
+-   it doesn't scale well to do this for all 60 patients
 -   the result is output to the console and therefore hard to do anything further with

-If we did continue with this approach, there would be 60 new objects (all with very similar names), a high probability of having made a typing mistake somewhere (perhaps overwriting one patient’s data with another), and a large set of results that we’d have to manually write down or transfer to an Excel spreadsheet - all of which is very messy and prone to error.
+If we did continue with this approach, there would be 60 new objects (all with very similar names), a high probability of having made a typing mistake somewhere (perhaps overwriting one patient's data with another), and a large set of results that we'd have to manually write down or transfer to an Excel spreadsheet - all of which is very messy and prone to error.